javascript-tutorial/en.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

 In many other languages there also exist "protected" fields: accessible only from inside the class and those extending it.
 They are also useful for the internal interface.
 They are in a sense more widespread than private ones, because we usually want inheriting classes to gain access to properly do the extension.

-Protected fields are not implemented in Javascript on the language level, but in practice they are very convenient, so they are emulated.
+Protected fields are not implemented in JavaScript on the language level, but in practice they are very convenient, so they are emulated.

-In the next step we'll make a coffee machine in Javascript with all these types of properties.
+In the next step we'll make a coffee machine in JavaScript with all these types of properties.
 A coffee machine has a lot of details, we won't model them to stay simple (though we could).

 ## Protecting "waterAmount"